DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/test-https-features-and-http2-websites.md

 To establish a secure HTTPS-connection, Node.js requires a valid [PKCS12](https://en.wikipedia.org/wiki/PKCS_12) certificate (`.pfx`).
 If you have a certificate signed by a trusted authority, we recommend that you [use this certificate](#use-a-trusted-certificate) if your security policy permits.
 The browsers are then able to open the tested page without workarounds.
 Alternatively, you can [generate and use a self-signed certificate](#use-a-self-signed-certificate).

+> Before you try HTTPS, launch testcafe with [`--hostname localhost` CLI parameter](../../reference/command-line-interface.md#--hostname-name) or [`hostname: localhost` configuration option](../../reference/configuration-file.md#hostname).
+Since all modern browsers thread localhost as a secure origin, some built-in browser features that require secure origin (Service workers, GeoAPI) will work.
+Third-party JS features like ApplePaySession may or may not work depending on implementation.

 ### Use a Trusted Certificate

 To provide a certificate when you launch TestCafe with [CLI](../../reference/command-line-interface.md), use [`-ssl`](../../reference/command-line-interface.md#--ssl-options) option: